zenglenn42/utbc2019-hw-05-quiz-engine/README.md

 ## Blue Sky

-As with my Word Stop ✋ game, I see all sorts of potential for a data-driven design, supporting various quizzes with unique visual and audio themes.
+As with my [Word Stop](https://github.com/zenglenn42/utbc2019-hw-03-wordgame/blob/fb11d26422f2a119c03826527539e3fdb5661f91/assets/js/lexicon.js#L36) game, I see all sorts of potential for a data-driven design, supporting various quizzes with unique visual and audio themes.

 Given that I'm learning about ajax and api endpoints, I wonder if there are json or xml standards already out there for this kind of data?
 Perhaps my little quiz engine could be designed to tap into a wealth of content already out there.